Timelapse

 4 3 2

 The wind chime will answer with its cadence and a doorway into the shaman's room will be revealed to your right behind the animal skin.
 Enter the shaman's room and move forward to the firepit.
 Pick up a glowing piece of wood and turn left.
 Drag the glowing end of the wood over the five cavities at the top of the wall to disclose various dangers (including more bees in the center hole).
 You can see a rag in the hole second from the right - take it.
-Turn around and dunk the rag into the stone pool of water, then use it to clean the wall and disclose a reindeer-style pictograph, another important Anasazi symbol.
+Turn around and dunk the rag into the stone pool of water, then use it to clean the wall and disclose a reindeer-style pictograph, another Anasazi symbol.

-Move R F3 R B4 R F3 R F R to the sandpit puzzle.
+Move R F3 R B4 R F3 R F R to a sandpit puzzle.
 The outline of a leaf at the back of the pit is colored green to indicate that the puzzle has been activated by your retrieval of the Anasazi gene pod.
 Move F to begin the puzzle.
 Variously-colored leaves are blown onto the sand spiral, and you must determine which ones go into the next three positions.
 Moving from the center of the spiral outward, you'll see that the leaves progress in sequence to the dark green leaf, then reverse the sequence.
 Assuming this is the pattern, the leaves you should choose are the first three leaves in the center of the spiral, placed in reverse order:

 Back out and pick up the outlined leaf at the back of the sandpit, now turned brown.
 Move R F L F3 R F4 L2 and place the brown leaf into the depression by the music room door, opening an entrance to the kiva straight ahead.
 Move F5 into the kiva.